 The Office of Audit and Debt Resolution (OADR) is a unit within the Office of Monitoring.
 OADR manages audit resolution of OIG audits and single audits, establishes debts in instances of non-compliance which result in disallowed grant costs, and helps grantees establish indirect cost rates when AmeriCorps is the cognizant agency for indirect costs.
 If your organization is required to have a single audit, OADR staff may contact you for audit resolution purposes.
-You can also contact OADR if you would like more information about establishing an indirect cost rate (indirectcostrate@cns.gov).
-More information on the requirements for having a single audit can be found here: https://www.ecfr.gov/current/title-2/subtitle-A/chapter-II/part-200/subpart-F. (See especially 2 CFR §200.501, Audit Requirements).
+You can also contact OADR if you would like more information about establishing an indirect cost rate (indirectcostrate@americorps.gov).
+More information on the requirements for having a single audit can be found on the Audit Requirements regulations, especially 2 CFR §200.501, Audit Requirements.